Douro Valley the region that everyone should come once in a lifetime, come and meet us on our Douro Valley Tour from Oporto.

 Tradition tells us that, at the S. Gonçalo festivities in June, the boys offer the girls they want to conquer.
 That was the way it used to be, but nowadays it is not like that, according to legend, those who want to get engaged have to touch the tomb of S. Gonçalo, from there they assume the saint as a matchmaker … mainly of the older women

-In Vila Real the masterpiece will be the Palace of Mateus, known by the Mateus Rose wine, a baroque mansion from the 18th century, considered one of the most elegant mansions in Europe and is attributed to the Italian architect Nicolau Nasoni.
+The masterpiece will be the Palace of Mateus ( entrance fees not include ), known by the Mateus Rose wine, a baroque mansion from the 18th century, considered one of the most elegant mansions in Europe and is attributed to the Italian architect Nicolau Nasoni.

 The palace is surrounded by a fantasist garden, with some formations and line of hedges, carved statues and a harmonious walk of cypresses.